AdobeDocs/mix-modeler.en/help/get-started/about.md

 ---
 # Mix Modeler overview

-See this video for a quick overviww of the Mix Modeler capabilities.
+See this video for a quick overview of the Mix Modeler capabilities.

 >[!VIDEO](https://video.tv.adobe.com/v/3424872/?learn=on)